U.S. Supreme Court will hear complicated child custody case

 The U.S. Supreme Court is now tasked with deciding whether the state courts were correct in allowing a non-custodial Indian parent to use the ICWA to block an adoption that was initiated lawfully by the other parent.
 The court will also have to decide whether this man is technically a parent under the ICWA--as he was not married to the mother and had not legally asserted his parental rights prior to being notified of the adoption.

 The court's decision may have a significant impact on the child custody rights of Indian tribes and parents nationwide.

 Source: Huffington Post, "Adoptive Couple v.
 Baby Girl," Margaret Ryznar, March 18, 2013

 Our law firm provides legal counsel regarding family law matters in northern Virginia.
-This includes child custody and visitation, among a number of other areas.
+This includes child custody and visitation, custody enforcement, and a number of other areas.
 No one is exempt from child custody cases, even major celebrities like Usher and Jennifer Lopez.
 If you are in need of a child custody attorney, contact us today.

 Use the contact form on this page to schedule a consultation, or call 703-591-4900.

 The transmission and receipt of information contained on this website, in whole or in part, or communication with the HALE BALL MURPHY, PLC via the Internet or e-mail through this website does not constitute or create a lawyer-client relationship between this firm and any recipient.

 We will use the information you provide on this form to connect and schedule a consultation with you to go over your legal needs.
 The transmission and receipt of information contained on this website, in whole or in part, or communication with the HALE BALL MURPHY, PLC via the Internet or e-mail through this website does not constitute or create a lawyer-client relationship between this firm and any recipient.